 One example is William Lane Craig’s use of A.N.
 Sherwin-White’s rule of thumb about the growth of legend (discussed in detail here).
-Craig proclaims that legendary growth is slow when he wants to argue that the gospels are reliable history, but then he’s happy to point to legendary growth when he wants to reject the dozens of noncanonical gospels!
+Craig ineptly proclaims that legendary growth is slow when he wants to argue that the gospels are reliable history.
+But he’s happy to point to legendary growth when he wants to reject the dozens of noncanonical gospels!

 Gospel contradictions and airplane crashes

 Apologists walk a similar knife edge with the problem of contradictions between the gospels.